marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Theoretical framework.md

 #### Decision variables:
 - $x_j$ : 1, if a facility is established at candidate location $j \in J$; 0 otherwise.
 - $y_{i j}$: 1, if demand point $i$ is assigned to a facility at candidate location $j \in N_i ; 0$ otherwise.

+#### P-median location problem
+The **p-center location problem** is a min-max problem, therefore it is strongly influenced by extreme points in the network.
+This can potentially disrupt the balance between not having one or more critical points (i.e. hardly reachable), and beeing close enough to high density locations in which the probability of an emergency situation to occur is higher.

 ### Stochastic Formulation
 The deterministic formulation is not able to take into account the stochastic nature of **travel time**, that depends on several factors (hour of the day, weather conditions, changes in the road viability, …).
 Many methodologies and approaches exist in order to embrace the stochastic nature of the model previously described, such as chance constraint optimization, stochastic programming, robust optimization, queuing theory.